Balancing the Climate Scales

 by Mary Robinson (2018)

 Ms. Robinson, the former President of Ireland and a fierce proponent of human rights has recently published this book on climate change.
-Her message is clear, the fight for human rights, as well as social and economic equality, are in fact closely linked with the environment.
+Her message is clear.
+The fight for human rights, as well as social and economic equality, are in fact all closely linked with the environment.

-Although Mrs. Robinson admits she came “late to the game” as it were in realizing that the struggle for human rights and environmental rights are one and the same, she is making up for it as best she can.
+Although Mrs. Robinson admits she came “late to the game” in realizing that the struggle for human rights and environmental rights are one and the same.
+As a result, she has been attempting to make up for this slow start as as best she can.
+There is no longer any doubt ,climate justice is social justice, and that is precisely what she’s championing.

 Sharing The Inspiration